-8. DIFFERENT TYPES OF SEARCHES
+9. DIFFERENT TYPES OF SEARCHES

 So far, we have demonstrated all functionality with the example of a regular expression search over transcription text.
-Actually, however, this is only one of several types of searches you can do with EXAKT.
-Which type of search is carried out is specified via the combo box beside the Search: button.noption
+As already mentioned, this is only one of several types of searches you can do with EXAKT.
+Which type of search is carried out is specified via the combo box beside the Search: button.
+The first element specifies the type of search method that is used while the letter in brackets specifies the area where the search will be conducted.
+In EXAKT these areas are the different tiers of the transcriptions of the corpus.
+With the RegEx method you can search the T(ranscription), A(nnotation) or the D(escription) tiers.
+The XPath method can only be used for the T(ranscription) tiers.